xdrip/xdrip_docs/docs/troubleshoot/systemstatus.md

 <img src="../images/M-SS.png" style="zoom:75%;" />

-General information:
+##### Buggy Samsung

-Buggy Samsung is not an error, but just the fact xDrip+ is [correcting](https://github.com/NightscoutFoundation/xDrip/issues/435) a non-compliance of Samsung devices.
+This is not an error, but just the fact xDrip+ is [correcting](https://github.com/NightscoutFoundation/xDrip/issues/435) a non-compliance of Samsung devices.

 <img src="../images/M-SS-CSBSsg.png" style="zoom:75%;" />

+##### Slowest wake-up

-Slowest wake-up gives an information on when xDrip+ received data against the expected time.
+It is an information on when xDrip+ received data against the expected time.
 Seconds are acceptable but minutes might be the sign of a connectivity issue.

 <img src="../images/M-SS-CSWU.png" style="zoom:75%;" />